austynwhaley/node-readme/README.md

 ## Description

-This is an application that takes user input and collects the data and generates a 'README.md' file
+This is an application that uses the Inquirer package and takes user input, then generates a MD file for the user and their application.

 ---

 ## Installation

-here is some information on how to install my application
+To use this application be sure to input ion terminal 'npm install inquirer' in the terminal.

 ---

 ## Usage

+This application would be used to quickly and efficently make a readme file for user and save time when develpoing their application

 ---

 ## Testing

----

-## Contribution
+#### To test the application just run 'node index.js' in your terminal.
+#### Also visit the link in the table of contents to see it in use.

 ---

 ## Questions